Inbound Proxy

 Whether to enable traffic sniffing.

-When the traffic is of a specified type, reset the destination of the current connection to the target address included in the list.
+When the traffic is of the specified type, reset the destination of the current connection based on the destination address contained within it.

 metadataOnly: true | false

-When enabled, only use the connection's metadata to sniff the target address.
-In this case, sniffer other than fakedns (including fakedns+others) cannot be activated.
+When enabled, only the connection metadata will be used to sniff the destination address.
+At this time, sniffers other than fakedns will not be activated.

-If metadata-only is disabled, the client must send data before the proxy server actually establishes the connection.
-This behavior is incompatible with protocols that require the server to initiate the first message, such as the SMTP protocol.
+If disabled (using more than just metadata to infer the destination address), the client must send data first before the proxy server actually establishes a connection.
+This behavior is incompatible with protocols where the server must initiate the first message, such as the SMTP protocol.

 domainsExcluded: [string] WIP

-A list of domain names.
-If the traffic sniffing result matches a domain name in this list, the target address will not be reset.
+A list of domains.
+If the result of traffic sniffing is in this list, the destination address will not be reset.

-Currently, domainsExcluded does not support domain name matching in the routing sense.
+Currently, domainsExcluded does not support the domain matching methods used in routing.
 This option may change in the future and cross-version compatibility is not guaranteed.

 routeOnly: true | false

-Use the sniffed domain name for routing only, and keep the target address as the IP address.
+Use the sniffed domain only for routing; the proxy destination address remains the IP.
 The default value is false.

-When it is possible to ensure that the proxied connection can obtain correct DNS resolution, by using routeOnly and enabling destOverride, and setting the routing matching strategy domainStrategy to AsIs, it is possible to achieve domain and IP separation without DNS resolution throughout the process.
-The IP used when encountering an IP rule match is the original IP of the domain.
+When it is guaranteed that the proxied connection can obtain correct DNS resolution, using routeOnly while enabling destOverride, and setting the routing matching strategy domainStrategy to AsIs, allows for domain and IP traffic splitting without DNS resolution throughout the process.
+In this case, the IP used when matching IP rules is the original IP of the domain name.